 DEM advises the Urban County Government on mitigation issues and the county mitigation plan.
 The most recent mitigation plan, approved in 2013, identifies 14 community hazards that are most likely to affect Lexington and outlines specific programs to reduce the potential impact of these events.
 DEM also is the lead agency for funding and project management for some mitigation projects, such as the construction of a tornado shelter at LFUCG’s Versailles Road campus.

 Lexington Emergency Management is currently updating its mitigation plan.
+The plan is in the review process by state and federal officials.
+Once the plan is finalized, it must be approved by the city-county council and signed by the mayor.
 Here’s more about what that means.